Celebrating Earth Day 2023: Going Green on Indie Film

 A film set is a remarkable place, with infinite possibilities: a societal microcosm full of creative craftspeople performing their individual roles.
 Everyone on set plays their part and works hard (making movies is hard work, after all) to create a smooth workflow and contribute to their project’s success.
 But too often, film sets are also incredibly wasteful places—from discarded plastic bottles to leftover food, inefficient energy use, idling vehicle emissions and more.

 Fortunately, things are changing thanks to sustainability organizations and studio leadership initiatives helping to make productions more environmentally friendly.
 Just remember: consistent small changes add up to a big impact.
 With more conscientious planning, sensitivity and a little bit of effort—not to mention a designated “sustainability leader” on hand to keep people accountable—we filmmakers can help to build an enduring culture of “The Green Set.”

-Founder of leading film industry sustainability organization Good Planet Innovation, Michael Kaliski visited Film Independent HQ on April 30 for an enlightening conversation, equipping indie filmmakers with useful tips and advice regarding sustainable productions and practices.
+Founder of leading film industry sustainability organization Good Planet Innovation, Michael Kaliski recently spoke to us about equipping indie filmmakers with useful tips and advice regarding sustainable productions and practices.